-On 28th of December is not only the day of “los Santos Inocentes” in whole Spain where people make fun of friends and family, but in Malaga it is also the day of Verdiales, a typical folklore of the mountains of Malaga, with dancing and singing, so there is a lot going on!
+On 28th of December is not only the day of ‘los Santos Inocentes’ in Spain where people make fun of friends and family, but in Malaga it is also the day of Verdiales, a typical folklore of the mountains of Malaga, with dancing and singing, so there is a lot going on!

 And already we are moving with fast pace towards the end of the year: The hotels along the Costa del Sol are offering special packages with festive dinners, New Year’s Eve party and several surprises.

-What is the average traditional equipment for this night?
+What is the average traditional equipment for this night full of activities?
 Some bottles of Cava champagne, 12 grapes and red underwear.
 The 12 grapes are eaten by 12 pm, one for each stroke, which is said to bring good luck for next year.
 The red underwear again promises similar in matters of love in the New Year.

 But even after the 1st of January is the party is not over, because now it´s the little ones turn: On 5th of January, takes place the Parade of the Three Kings, huge carnival-like, colorful parades through the main streets of the cities, where lots of sweets are thrown into large crowds of children.

 As you can see, visiting Malaga at Christmas and New Year’s Eve won’t be boring at all!

 - Winter is coming…things to do in Malaga - November 24, 2016